-- It is not a personal social networking tool - Chromebook must remain in its case and kept free of decals, stickers, and markings - Do not open the chassis of the Chromebook.
-If a student breaks open the case, they will be responsible for any and all repair costs, up to the full cost of replacement, regardless of whether they participated in any insurance program. - Do not deface or vandalize the Chromebook.
-If a Chromebook is vandalized, the family - will be required to pay for a replacement and the student may not receive another device for home use. - Students are to take care of their Chromebook.
+- While at school, students should only use the District-issued Chromebook, and not computers/tablets brought from home, unless otherwise directed by staff.
+This is due to district controlled software, such as Securely, which supports and monitors appropriate utilization of the technology while at school. - It is not a personal social networking tool - Chromebook must remain in its case and kept free of decals, stickers, and markings.
+If a Chromebook is vandalized or lost, the family will be required to pay for a replacement regardless of participation in the insurance program, and the student may not receive another device for home use. - Students are to take care of their Chromebook.
 Between classes, when not in use etc., they are to store it in its case.
-Students should not consume beverages or eat food around it. - If the student leaves the District at any time for any reason, they will be required to return their Chromebook or pay for a replacement. - All acceptable use guidelines active in the District apply to the Chromebook as well.
+Students should not consume beverages or eat food around it. - If the student leaves the District at any time for any reason, they will be required to return their Chromebook or pay for a replacement. - All acceptable use guidelines active in the District also apply to the Chromebook.

-Full GSD Policy 7540 Technology

-GSD Technology Expectations
+Full GSD Policy 7540 Technology GSD Technology Expectations